LatviaOfficial Name: Republic of Latvia

 This list is provided as a courtesy service only and does not constitute an endorsement of any individual attorney.
 The Department of State assumes no responsibility or liability for the professional ability or reputation of, or the quality of services provided by, the persons or firms included in this list.
 Professional credentials and areas of expertise are provided directly by the lawyers.

 The LCA does not provide mediation services directly, although the LCA is available to provide referrals and information about the mediation process.
 Some of the child services offices in the larger municipalities have their own in-house mediators available to assist.
 Parents are responsible for mediation costs and mediation can occur at any stage of the Hague process.
 The Latvian legal system allows for mediation on a variety of issues including access, custody, child support, and property issues.
-Further information about mediation in Latvia can be found on their website (only in Latvian).

 Measures to forcibly obtain physical custody of your children could be illegal.
 Attempts to re-abduct your child may: